shreyachillargikar-ctrl/NIRMAAN_AERONEX-25/README.md

 ## PROJECT OBJECTIVE

-The objective of AERONEX-25 is to provide an aerial platform capable of assisting search and rescue operations by combining autonomous flight, AI-based human detection, aerial surveillance, and real-time communication.
+The objective motive is to provide an aerial platform capable of assisting search and rescue operations by combining autonomous flight, AI-based human detection, aerial surveillance, and real-time communication.

 The system is designed to support search teams by providing aerial observation and target information over search areas.